martinus/nanobench/src/docs/tutorial.rst

    |--------------------:|--------------------:|--------:|----------------:|----------------:|-------:|---------------:|--------:|----------:|:----------
    |      100,099,096.00 |                9.99 |    0.0% |           51.00 |        7,182.00 |  0.007 |          11.00 |   90.9% |      0.30 | `sleep 100ms`

 This time it took only 0.3 seconds, but with only 3 evaluations instead of 11.
-The err% will be less meaningfull, but since the benchmark is so stable it doesn't really matter.
+The err% will be less meaningful, but since the benchmark is so stable it doesn't really matter.

 Something Unstable
 ------------------

-Lets create an extreme artifical test that's hard to benchmark, because runtime fluctuates randomly: Each iteration randomly skip between 0-254 random numbers:
+Let's create an extreme artificial test that's hard to benchmark, because runtime fluctuates randomly: Each iteration randomly skip between 0-254 random numbers:

 .. literalinclude:: ../test/tutorial_fluctuating_v1.cpp